 I wish someone had taught me this tip while I was a Spanish learner!
 While I was formulating a response in my head, I would be dead silent.
-So, imagine the time is takes to translate the Spanish question to English then formulating a response and translating that reply to Spanish.
+So, imagine the time is taken to translate the Spanish question to English then formulating a response and translating that reply to Spanish.
 As a newbie, it can be a full 5-second pause.
 In a conversation, this is considered awkward.
 So, to be more conversationally fluent, add in connectors which will help bridge that space between your mouth and your brain.
 Equivalent to an English “um,” “well,” or “so.”

-In Buenos Aires, they use a lot of: es que…, a ver…, mira…, em….
+In Buenos Aires, they use a lot of es que…, a ver…, mira…, em….

 Try out exclamatory expressions

 Similar to the tip above, if you are in the midst of a conversation and don’t know how to reply or your Spanish language juice is running dry, you can always end with a simple exclamatory remark to acknowledge the speaker without actually formulating a full response to what they said.
-Some very common examples from Buenos Aires (and beyond) include: Mira!
+Some very common examples from Buenos Aires (and beyond) include Mira!
 De verdad?
 En serio?
 Que bueno!
 Que grande!
 Que lindo!